DEWETRON/TRION-SDK/docs/01_Quickstart/Quickstart.rst

     DeWeSetParam_i32(1, CMD_BUFFER_FREE_NO_SAMPLE, avail_samples);

-After the inner loop completed, free the ring buffer with CMD_BUFFER_FREE_NO_SAMPLE.
-If you do not free the ring buffer it will get full and the acquisition will stop with a buffer overflow error.
+After the inner loop completed, free the circular buffer with CMD_BUFFER_FREE_NO_SAMPLE.
+If you do not free the circular buffer it will get full and the acquisition will stop with a buffer overflow error.